emdailey/spot/doc/manual/intfov.rst

 The RA and DEC will be autofilled by the :doc:`findchart` channel, but can also be adjusted manually by entering in the coordinates.
-The RA and DEC can be specified as decimal values or sexigesimal notation.
+The RA and DEC can be specified as decimal values or sexagesimal notation.

 .. _Wright et al (2010): https://ui.adsabs.harvard.edu/abs/2010AJ....140.1868W/abstract